Two for the Money poster

 The inciting incident occurs at 14 minutes when Walter Abrams, powerful sports consulting mogul, calls Brandon after hearing about his incredible winning streak, offering him a chance to come to New York..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Brandon accepts Walter's offer and commits to becoming "John Anthony," allowing Walter to completely rebrand him and launch him into the high-stakes world of sports gambling consulting., moving from reaction to action.
+This illustrates the protagonist's commitment to Brandon accepts Walter's offer and commits to becoming "John Anthony," allowing Walter to completely rebrand him and launch him into the high-stakes world of sports gambling consulting., moving from reaction to action.

 The Collapse moment at 91 minutes (75% through) represents the emotional nadir.
 Here, Brandon hits rock bottom - massive losses, confrontation with Walter revealing the toxic nature of their relationship, and the realization that he's become everything he didn't want to be.
-The "death" of John Anthony persona., demonstrates the protagonist at their lowest point.
+The "death" of John Anthony persona., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 81% of the runtime.
 Brandon realizes he must walk away from Walter and the entire corrupt system, choosing authenticity over money and fame.
 Synthesis of his football discipline with newfound self-awareness., demonstrating the transformation achieved throughout the journey.